-A study by the University of Agder has found that offering free fruit in schools do not have any effect on obesity among children.
+A study by the University of Agder has found that offering free fruit in schools do not have any significant weight outcomes in children.

 The study appeared in PLOS Medicine.